 Do you need Medicare if you never return to the US?
-If you never return to the USA then you probably won’t need the coverage.
+If you never return to the USA, then you probably won’t need the coverage.

 2. If you do return to the USA, will you be able to get a short-term policy that will cover you through the gap?

 You will only be able to sign up for Part B during General Open Enrollment, which is January 1- March 31 of every year and is different from the MAPD open enrollment.
 Additionally, your coverage will not start until July 1st.
-So there could be a huge period of time where you have NO medical insurance.
+So there could be a huge period where you have NO medical insurance.
 Of course, you will still have hospitalization and Skilled Nursing insurance through Part A but beware of the deductibles, copays, and limitations.